 Asian shares advance following upbeat US jobs report

 Stocks are higher in Asia after a report showed the U.S. job market is recovering from the wreckage of the coronavirus pandemic in the spring.
-Shanghai led regional gains on Friday, adding 1.3% and shares rose across the region.
+Shanghai led regional gains on Friday, adding 1%, and shares rose across the region despite rising numbers of newly confirmed coronavirus cases in South Korea and Japan.
 Overnight, the S&P 500 rose 0.5%, finishing the holiday-shortened week with a gain of 4%.
 Worries about the virus are still weighing on investors, however.
 Florida reported another sharp increase in confirmed cases, helping to cut the S&P 500’s early gains by more than half.
 The bond market also showed continued caution.